-Spain's Socialists win EU, local ballots in boost for Sanchez
+Spain's Socialists win EU ballot, local vote fragmented

-MADRID (Reuters) - Pedro Sanchez’s Socialists on Sunday won their second set of elections in a month, boosting their ambition to form a government at home in Spain and target a top EU job in Brussels.
+MADRID (Reuters) - Spain’s Socialists won most votes in European and local elections on Sunday in a series of ballots that boosted their ambitions to target a top EU job in Brussels but highlighted how deeply fragmented the political landscape is at home.

-After winning national elections in April without a majority, Sanchez was looking to Sunday’s local, regional and EU elections to reinforce his negotiating stance.
+After winning national elections in April without a majority, the acting prime minister, Pedro Sanchez, was looking to Sunday’s local, regional and EU elections to reinforce his negotiating stance to form a government.

-His PSOE party topped the European election and was on course to have the biggest contingent in the EU assembly’s Socialist group.
+Sanchez’ PSOE party topped the European election and was on course to have the biggest contingent in the EU assembly’s Socialist group.

+On the local front it is more complicated.
+The Socialists won more votes than any other party nationwide but the election was very fragmented and conservatives and the center-right and far-right together were set to win in key cities and regions like Madrid.

+This set the stage for complicated talks to form governments both at local and national level.

 “Spain is going to fight to have a position according to our new weight in Europe,” a government source told Reuters ahead of what promises to be a tough battle on the bloc’s coveted senior jobs amid a fragmented political landscape.